 If you are going to take on additional debt, it should be for something worthwhile.
-A vacation, however, deserved might be better to save for slowly, that to take on the cost of a home equity loan.
+A vacation, however deserved, might be better to save for slowly, than to take on the cost of a home equity loan.

 Pros of a Second Mortgage